U.S. FAA to allow six movie, TV companies to use drones

 QUICK APPROVAL

-The drone industry has mushroomed in recent years with the arrival of small, inexpensive remote-control aircraft that can carry cameras, sensors or other equipment that makes them useful for a wide range of uses, from inspecting oil pipelines to crop dusting to locating people lost in the wilderness.
+The drone industry has mushroomed in recent years with the arrival of small, inexpensive remote-control aircraft that can carry cameras, sensors or other equipment making them useful for a wide range of uses, from inspecting oil pipelines to crop dusting to locating people lost in the wilderness.

 The FAA's approval shows the agency working relatively quickly to approve new uses, since the petitions for exemptions were filed in May and June.
 Under law, the agency had to respond to the requests in 120 days, said attorney Jonathan Hill, of counsel at Cooley LLP, who filed the exemption requests to the FAA.